Charley Varrick: Production

 Director Don Siegel wanted Varrick's company's motto, "Last of the Independents", to be the title of the film.
 The motto appears on the film poster and briefly as a subtitle in the film trailer.

-When the hit man Molly arrives at Jewell's photo studio and introduces himself, Jewell sarcastically replies, "Yeah, I didn't figure you for Clint Eastwood".
-The role of Varrick was written specifically for Eastwood, whom, after initially accepting the role, ultimately turned it down, reportedly because Eastwood decided the character had no redeeming features.
+When the mob hit man, Molly, arrives at Jewell's photo studio and introduces himself, Jewell sarcastically replies, "Yeah, I didn't figure you for Clint Eastwood".
+The role of Varrick was written specifically for Eastwood, who, after initially accepting the role, ultimately turned it down, reportedly because he believed the character to have no redeeming features.

 Matthau was also reported to have been unimpressed by the film, and Siegel later claimed that Matthau hurt the film's box-office performance by publicly stating that he neither liked the film nor understood what it was about.
 Matthau sent Siegel a note that said, "I have seen it three times, and am of slightly better than average intelligence (IQ 120) but I still don't quite understand what's going on.
 Is there a device we can use to explain to people what they're seeing?"

-Varrick's aircraft is a converted Boeing PT-17 Stearman Kaydet (N53039) crop-duster flown by Hollywood aerial pilot Frank Tallman.
+Varrick's aircraft was a converted Boeing PT-17 Stearman Kaydet (N53039) crop-duster flown by Hollywood aerial pilot Frank Tallman.
 The modified crop-duster belonged to a California agricultural spraying business.
 This same aircraft crashed in Oakdale, California, on December 31, 1976, killing the pilot, who was crop-dusting.
 The plane's wing caught an electric wire and crashed.

 Locations

-Director Don Siegel filmed several of his movies in northern Nevada, including Charley Varrick, The Shootist and Jinxed!
-Charley Varrick was set in New Mexico but was filmed primarily in two small Nevada towns, Dayton and Genoa.
-Both towns lay a claim to being the oldest towns in the state.
-The opening bank robbery exterior scenes were filmed in Genoa, at the old Douglas County court house.
-The sheriff's chase of Varrick and his gang was filmed nearby on Genoa Lane and Nevada State Route 207.
+Director Don Siegel filmed several of his movies in Northern Nevada, including Charley Varrick, The Shootist, and Jinxed!
+Charley Varrick was set in New Mexico, but was filmed primarily in two small Nevada towns, Dayton and Genoa.
+Both towns lay a claim to being the oldest towns in Nevada.
+The opening bank robbery exterior scenes were filmed in Genoa, Nevada, at the old Douglas County court house.
+The sheriff's chase of Varrick and his gang was filmed nearby on Genoa Lane, and Kingsbury Grade, the highway to South Lake Tahoe, Nevada State Route 207.

-The interior bank scenes were filmed in Minden.
-The trailer park scenes were filmed in Dayton by US Route 50 at the trailer park, located near the Red Hawk Casino, which closed in 2008, and the Carson River, at the corner of Hart and Louie Streets.
+The interior bank scenes were filmed in Minden, Nevada.
+The trailer park scenes were filmed in Dayton, Nevada, by US Route 50 at the trailer park, still located near the Red Hawk Casino, (closed in 2008), and the Carson River, at the soutwest corner of Hart and Louie Streets.
 The photographer's studio and gun store scenes were filmed in Gardnerville.
-The crop-duster flight scenes at the film's conclusion were filmed at the now-closed City Auto Wrecking, east of Sparks, near Lockwood Nevada, by Canyon Way Road.
-The Reno filming locations included a Chinese restaurant formerly located at 538 South Virginia Street and the condominium where Varrick meets Miss Fort at Arlington Towers condominiums, 100 N. Arlington Avenue.
+The crop-duster flight scenes at the film's conclusion were filmed at the now-closed City Auto Wrecking, east of Sparks, near Lockwood, Nevada, by Canyon Way Road.

+The Reno filming locations included a Chinese restaurant formerly located at 538 South Virginia Street, and the high rise condominium where Varrick meets Sybil Fort as filmed at the Arlington Towers condominiums, 100 N. Arlington Avenue.